 I do not feel like my concerns have been properly addressed by any of the employees, and I am very disappointed that Sears has failed to stand behind their products.
 It is evident that there are defects in the design and/or manufacturing of the brakes, due to the noise they have been making.
 My family and I have been loyal customers of Sears for many years, and we have trusted the workers and the services they have performed.
 It is upsetting that a company I believed to be reputable has proven me wrong.

-Review about: Sears Auto Center Car Part Replacement.
+Product or Service Mentioned: Sears Auto Center Car Part Replacement.

 Reason of review: Bad quality.